Reikooters/antec-flux-pro-display/README.md

 > done
 > ```
 >
-> Output should be similar to the below:
+> Output should be similar to the below.
 >
 > ```
 > hwmon0: nvme | Virtual Device ---